 Does it matter what day today happens to be?
 That’s like saying you can only give gifts on designated holidays and birthdays, instead of doing it when you’re inspired to.

 Don’t let a date on a calendar dictate your actions.
 JUST because it’s a holiday doesn’t mean you NEED to take a break.
-You can take a break from studying whenever you want, whether it’s Christmas or not.
+You can take a break (or not) from studying whenever you want, whether it’s Thanksgiving, Christmas, or New Year’s.

-And just because it’s popular to hate Mariah Carey’s Christmas songs doesn’t mean I can’t love this duet between Mariah Carey and Whitney Houston.
-Be ahead of the curve like people who prefer pineapple on pizza when it was the biggest controversy in 2019 (we won btw).
+And just because it’s popular to hate Mariah Carey’s Christmas songs playing in Target doesn’t mean I can’t love this duet between Mariah Carey and Whitney Houston.
+Be ahead of the curve like people who prefer pineapple on pizza when it was the biggest controversy in 2019 (we pineapple havers won btw).

 What is your top priority right now?